AShumakovitch/KhoHo-data/README.md

 KhoHo-data
 ==========

-Tables of Khovanov homology and other related data
+Tables of Khovanov homology and other related invariants